 Education for Environmental Awareness

-In 2011, Samuel Saraiva presented a legislative study to the President of Brazil, advocating the inclusion of a specific field of study in the preparatory and high school curriculum, in order to awaken interest in future generations about environmental preservation.
+In 2011, Samuel Saraiva presented a legislative study to the President of Brazil, advocating the inclusion of environmental education as a specific subject in the curriculum of preparatory and high schools, in order to awaken in future generations the concern about environmental conservation.

-At the same time, Samuel suggested requiring students’ commitment to the moral principles essential for human coexistence, and defense training of young people for identification and non-violent resolution of conflicts: education aimed at promoting ethics, citizenship and peace.
-The concept was posted on the website www.gentedeopiniao.com.br on 8 December 2011, and in June 2015 it was sent to Federal Congresswoman Mariana Carvalho (PSDB-RO) for her consideration.
-The same initiative proposed addressing the causes of child and youth violence, corruption and degradation by adopting specific areas of study in public education, in order to better prepare future generations.
+At the same time, Samuel suggested that students should make a commitment to the moral principles essential for human coexistence, and that young people should receive defense training for non-violent resolution of conflicts—education aimed at promoting ethics, citizenship and peace.
+The concept was posted on the website Gente de Opinião (www.gentedeopiniao.com.br) on December 8, 2011.
+In June, 2015, it was sent to Federal Congresswoman Mariana Carvalho (PSDB-RO) for her consideration.
+The same initiative proposed addressing the causes of child and youth violence, corruption and degradation by including specific study subjects in public education, in order to better prepare future generations.
 This was posted on July 9, 2015.

 Control of the Brazilian Consular Service

-That record would also allow the inclusion of complaints and comments, protecting the confidentiality of the information.
-This form should contain the address or email for exclusive reports of the Chamber of Deputies, the Senate and the Federal Public Ministry.
-The proposal was posted on May 11, 2011, on the site www.gentedeopiniao.com.br.
+These forms would also allow the inclusion of complaints and comments, protecting the confidentiality of the information, and should contain the contact address or email of the Chamber of Deputies, the Senate and the Federal Public Ministry.
+The proposal was posted on May 11, 2011, on the website www.gentedeopiniao.com.br.

 Data Unification System for Brazil’s Public Health Services

-In July 2014, before scandals engulfed the state authorities of Brazil, Samuel Saraiva proposed the creation of a joint committee composed of members of the Superior Electoral Tribunal, the Court of Audit of Accounts of the Union , the Comptroller General and the National Council of Justice.
-This committee would develop technical and legal studies proposing the adoption of legal mechanisms and permanent patrimonial monitoring of financial holders or applicants’ mandates, and of executives of the first, second and third levels of the administration charged with the management of public resources.
+In July, 2014, before scandals engulfed the state authorities of Brazil, Samuel Saraiva proposed the creation of a joint committee composed of members of the Superior Electoral Tribunal, the Court of Auditors, the Comptroller General of the Union and the National Council of Justice.
+This committee would perform technical and legal studies aimed at the adoption of permanent legal mechanisms for monitoring the assets and finances of holders or candidates of elective mandates, and of executives of the first, second and third levels of administration encharged with the management of public resources.

 Discussion of the Principles of Freedom of Speech

-As a consequence of the terrorist-religious attack that occurred at the Charlie Hebdo newspaper in France, Saraiva suggested to the Franco-Brazilian deputy Eduardo Cypel of the French National Assembly, that he promote a broad debate on legal rules that could inhibit excesses in the freedom of expression, ensuring the preservation of dignity, respect and inviolability of the exercise of faith, fundamental to human dignity and peace.
-The proposal was posted January 14, 2015 on the website “Gente de Opinión”.
+As a consequence of the religiously motivated terrorist attack suffered by the Charlie Hebdo newspaper in France, Saraiva suggested that the Franco-Brazilian deputy Eduardo Cypel, of the French National Assembly, promote a broad debate on legal rules that could inhibit excesses in the freedom of expression, ensuring the preservation of dignity, respect and inviolability of the exercise of faith, fundamental to human dignity and peace.
+The proposal was posted on the website “Gente de Opinião” on January 14, 2015.

 Integration of the Brazilian National Water System with the Amazon’s Hydrography

-Saraiva sent a message to the President of Brazil, and to the governors and directors of the National Water Agency (ANA) in January 2015, stressing the need for studies on integrating the National Water Supply Systems with a project that would be built in the Amazon.
-Such a system would allow the collection of surplus water during the rainy season, and reserve it in storage spaces or systems to more definitively normalize the recurring problems of seasonal water scarcity.
+Saraiva sent a message to the President of Brazil, and to the governors and directors of the National Water Agency (ANA) in January, 2015, stressing the need for studies on integrating the National Water Supply Systems with the Amazon.
+Such a system would allow the collection of surplus water during the rainy season in the Amazon basin and store it to mitigate the recurring problems of seasonal water scarcity.

 Polygraph as Law in the Defense of Citizen Dignity

-Samuel Saraiva devised a draft bill which was supported by the federal deputy Manoel Junior (PMDB-PB).
-Manoel presented it at the plenary session of the National Congress [PL No. 1654/2015], ensuring the use of polygraph evidence as valid evidence in criminal proceedings, when required by the inquiry.
+Samuel Saraiva drafted a bill that ensured the use of polygraph as valid evidence in criminal proceedings, when requested by the defendant.
+The federal deputy Manoel Junior (PMDB-PB) presented it at the plenary session of the National Congress [PL No. 1654/2015].

 Distribution of Royalties to the People

-In October of 2014, Samuel Saraiva presented to presidential candidate, Aécio Neves (PSDB-MG), the theme of “simple and direct,” for the distribution of a portion of the royalties [compensation scanned area] corresponding to extracted mineral resources, as a legitimate right superseding political, religious or philosophical sectarianism.
+In October, 2014, Samuel Saraiva suggested to presidential candidate Aécio Neves (PSDB-MG) that a portion of the royalties corresponding to extracted mineral resources should be distributed to the population, as a legitimate right superseding political, religious or philosophical sectarianism.

 Conventional Burial or Cremation

-On January 25, 2016, Samuel Saraiva presented to the Maryland state Assembly member Anne R. Kaiser, a proposal for drivers license holders to include an optional symbol indicating their wish to be cremated in case of a fatal accident or death from other causes.
-Samuel felt that this democratic measure would ensure compliance with the citizen’s preferences.
+On January 25, 2016, Samuel Saraiva presented to the Maryland State Assembly member Anne R. Kaiser a proposal about including in the driver’s license an optional symbol indicating the holder’s wish to be cremated in case of a fatal accident or death from other causes.
+Samuel felt that this democratic measure would ensure compliance with the citizens’ preferences.